 The Bluetooth Module and Arduino communicate Serially Through RX and TX pins.

 When the switch is toggled it sends a command serially to Arduino via Bluetooth.
 This command is then saved in a variable and verified in an if-else statement.
-If the command matches, action is takes.
-Eg: LED turns on.
+If the command matches, action is taken.
+E.g.: LED turns on.

-And that’s all for this article, it was a basic tutorial for beginners.
+That’s all for this article, it was a basic tutorial for beginners.
 Now you can get a Bluetooth module and start experimenting.
-In future articles we will use this knowledge to build cool projects.
+In future articles, we will use this knowledge to build cool projects.
 So stay tuned.